fmarino-ipzs/eid-it-wallet-docs/docs/en/defined-terms.rst

       Aligned with ARF 1.10.

     **Verifier**
+    **Credential Verifier**
-      Also known as Credential Verifier; a person or entity using a Relying Party Instance.
+      A person or entity using a Relying Party Instance.
       Aligned with ARF 1.10.

     **Wallet Instance**